usedToBeTomas/teredoFix/README.md

 - Search cmd on windows bar > open cmd > write ```ipconfig``` and hit enter > look for *Predefined Gateway* and *Ipv4 address*, save them for later (ex.
 192.168.1.1 , 192.168.1.45)
 - Open web browser and paste the *Predefined Gateway* ip (ex.
 192.168.1.1 or 192.168.0.1 etc...) on the top search bar and hit enter
 - Access your wifi router using username and password (they usually are on the bottom of the wifi router), (the password is not the same that you use to connect to your wifi).
-- Once you logged in search for Port mapping and than create a new rule:
+- Once you logged in search for Port mapping and than create a new rule, some routers have the option *port mapping for known applications*, that's the preferred option.
+- If you have port mapping for known applications than select it and select xbox live for windows application, than select your PC as local host, (if it asks for the ip address paste the *Ipv4* you saved previously)
+- Otherwise create your own custom rule:<br>
-- Under Traffic comming from:<br>
+:white_medium_small_square: Under Traffic comming from:<br>
 You set up your interface (If you can choose between interfaces choose the one that has your public ip address in it (ussualy set by default), if you don't know your public ip address search on google "what's my ip").<br>
 If it asks: Any host = set yes<br>
 If it ask: Any port = set no, than specify port 3074<br>
-- Under Traffic directed to:<br>
+:white_medium_small_square: Under Traffic directed to:<br>
 Host name = select your computer if there is a list of all conected devices<br>
 Host ip = paste *Ipv4* you saved previously (It's the local ip address of your computer)<br>
 Port = Same port, 52586<br>